-General information for people with inherited ATM mutations
+General information for people with inherited mutations

-Both men and women can carry a mutation in the ATM gene.
+Both men and women can carry a mutation in the gene.

-People with an inherited mutation in ATM have increased risk for certain cancers.
+People with an inherited mutation in have increased risk for certain cancers.
 See our Cancer Risk section for more information.
-There are guidelines for screening and prevention for certain cancers in people with an ATM mutation.
-See our Risk Management section for more information about screening options in people with ATM mutations.
+There are guidelines for screening and prevention for certain cancers in people with an mutation.
+See our Risk Management section for more information about screening options in people with mutations.

-People with an ATM mutation who have been diagnosed with cancer may qualify for specific treatments or clinical trials.
-Visit our Cancer Treatment section for more information about treatment clinical trials for people with an ATM mutation.
+People with an mutation who have been diagnosed with cancer may qualify for specific treatments or clinical trials.
+Visit our Cancer Treatment section for more information about treatment clinical trials for people with an mutation.

-A rare and serious childhood disease called Ataxia-Telangiesctasia (AT) can occur in children who inherit an ATM mutation from both their mother and their father.
+A rare and serious childhood disease called Ataxia-Telangiesctasia (AT) can occur in children who inherit an mutation from both their mother and their father.
 See our Other Considerations section for more information about this disease.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.

 - Our moderated, private Facebook group allows you to connect with other community members 24/7.